rvmn/Lenovo-C930-bigsur-hackintosh/README.md

 Important:

+You need to unlock CFG:

+Run the here provided EFI folder from a USB stick and in the menu choose CFGLock.

-You need to unlock CFG, see: https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock (right register is 0x3F)
+More info on CFG Locks: https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock (right register is 0x3C)

 Works:

-- Everything: Touchscreen, trackpad, 4K-screen (@48Hz though), AppStore (Use GenSMBIOS on config.plist), Battery, Graphics, Wifi, Bluetooth, Sound (though no bass).
+- Everything: Touchscreen, trackpad, 4K-screen (@48Hz though), AppStore (Use GenSMBIOS on config.plist), Battery, Graphics, Wifi, Bluetooth, Sound (though no bass), Sleep.

 Usage: